iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 In the plugin/config folder you have the possibility to set the properties of the scheduler.

 ### Create custom console commands
-Creating console commmands is quite easy.
+Creating console commmands in plugin/console_commands is quite easy.
 The console commands are functions, called from the console, that change the status of your running module.
 Since the console is implemented as a DLS2 layer, to keep the module independent from how to interact with the console, a separated console function class is defined that links the plugin with the module.
 This is done by
 * defining functions, to be used in the console, that changes the status of the running module
 * adding such functions to the command manager of the plugin, as console commands

 To do that:
-* declare console functions in .hpp
+* declare the console functions in console_functions.hpp.
+For example

+      /* bool function_name();*/
+  becames

+      bool setStanceDetectionMethod();

-* implement console functions in .cpp
+* implement the console functions in console_functions.cpp.
+For example

+      /*
+	      bool StanceDetectionConsoleCommands::function_name()
+      {
+        // Define function here, using ptr to access to module object's state

+        return true;
+      }
+      */

+  becames

+      bool StanceDetectionConsoleCommands::setStanceDetectionMethod()
+      {
+        std::cout   << "Stance detection methods:\n"
+                    <<  "Use sensor data: " << StanceDetectionMethod::use_sensor_data << "\n"
+                    <<  "Use estimated grf: " << StanceDetectionMethod::use_estimated_grf << "\n";
+        int stance_method{-1};
+        if(CommandHelper::readValue<int>("Stance method", stance_method, ptr->stance_detection_method_))
+        {
+            ptr_->stance_detection_method_ = stance_method;
+        }
+      }

+      return true;

+  As you can see from this example, the state of the module instance is changed through the ptr pointer.
+Moreover, to get the data from the command line, you can use the *CommandHelper::readValue<value_type>* function.
+This function takes as inputs:

+  * a comment to be displayed
+  * the variable to be filled with the command line value; this variable is of *value_type* type which has to be equal to the command line value type
+  * an optional value corresponding to the current value that you want to change.
+If it is provided, it is displayed; otherwise it is not

-* add the console functions to the command manager
+* add the console functions to the command manager.
+For example

+        /*command_manager_ptr->addCommand(  "command_name",
+                                            "comment_of_the_command",
+                                            &StanceDetectionConsoleCommands::function_name, this, {}, true);
+        */
+  becames

+      // Add console commands
+      command_manager_ptr->addCommand("setStanceDetectionMethod",
+                                        "Set stance detector method",
+                                        &StanceDetectionConsoleCommands::setStanceDetectionMethod, this, {}, true);
+  The *command_manager_ptr* is a pointer to the command manager object of the plugin creating an instance of the console commands class.
+See [here](https://gitlab.advr.iit.it/dls-lab/dls2/-/tree/clear_inputs_outputs/modules%2Fcommand#how-to-define-a-command) for how to create a command.

 ### Create custom messages
 // TODO